 The best compact gaming keyboard

 As its name implies, the Fnatic Streak65 is a 65% keyboard that's even smaller than the Roccat Vulcan Pro TKL above.
 It's about as small as you can go without it starting to become impractical for everyday use.
-While it doesn't have much in the way of extra features due to its small footprint, you still get those all-important arrow keys (which you don't on smaller 60% keyboards such as the HyperX x Ducky One 2 Mini keyboard, as well as media keys mapped to the Fn buttons.
+While it doesn't have much in the way of extra features due to its small footprint, you still get those all-important dedicated arrow keys (which you don't get on the HyperX Alloy Origins 60 detailed below), as well as media keys mapped to the Fn buttons.

-It's a brilliant little keyboard that's great for both work and play, and Fnatic's new low-profile Speed keys look and feel almost identical to their classic Cherry MX counterparts, too.
-It won't be for everyone, especially when it's practically the same price as the slightly larger Fnatic miniStreak, but if you're determined to go ultra compact and don't mind making a couple of compromises here and there in terms of features, then the Fnatic Streak65 is the best compact keyboard I've tested so far.
+It's a brilliant little keyboard that's great for both work and play, and Fnatic's low-profile Speed keys look and feel almost identical to their classic Cherry MX counterparts, too.
+It won't be for everyone, especially when it's practically the same price as the slightly larger Fnatic miniStreak, but if you're determined to go ultra compact and don't mind making a couple of compromises here and there in terms of features, then the Fnatic Streak65 is the best compact keyboard around.

 Asus ROG Strix Flare